 Filling up her time

-With her bachelorette night and wedding details nearly all in order, Markle may have to spend the next several months merely hanging about.
+Prior to her nuptials, Markle may have had to spend several months merely hanging about.
 Luckily, Prince Harry and the palace are sensitive to all of the hoops she’s jumped through to adjust her life and be by the prince’s side.
-As a result, it looks like Markle’s calendar might be filling up before she’s officially a royal.
+As a result, it looks like Markle’s calendar should begin to fill up.

-According to US Weekly, the couple will soon be joining Prince Willam and Duchess Kate in their first official royal engagement.
-They will attend the inaugural Royal Foundation Forum and will take the stage together to talk about topics including, “projects they are currently working on, and their ambitions for the future.”
+The couple joined Prince Willam and Duchess Kate in their first official royal engagement in February 2018.
+They attended the inaugural Royal Foundation Forum and took the stage together to talk about topics including, “projects they are currently working on, and their ambitions for the future.”

 Next: Lucky for Markle, the royal atmosphere is changing for the better.